primatejs/primate/docs/modules/svelte.md

 Your rendered Svelte route will be accessible at http://localhost:6161/svelte.

 !!!
-Any props you pass to your Svelte component will be available as a property of its `data` export.
+Any props you pass to your Svelte component from your route will be exposed as a property of its `data` export.
 !!!

 ## Configuration options